willsalazar5221/YSO_Python_Pipeline/recipes/data_format_pipeline.md

 >>>
 `df_IR = flag_txt_file_IR('region_name.csv', 'data_file_name')`

-where we define the folliwng variables from the line:
+where we define the following variables from the line:
 - "df_IR" - You may rename it to any variable name.
 This is to display the outputted text file as a dataframe.
 Note it doesn't save this dataframe to a text file
 - "region_name.csv" - Rename it to the csv file name, keeping the csv extension
 - "data_file_name" - Rename it to something appropriate to remember it, such as "your_region_name_IR".
 It is a text file without the extension so it can pass through the SED fitter correctly.